ayadeleke/GreenLife-Eco-Tracker/README.md

 The project is designed with professional software engineering practices, including:
 - Issue tracking and project planning via GitHub Projects
 - Secure repository setup with branch protection and required reviews
-- Automated CI pipeline for linting and testing
+- Automated CI/CD pipeline with comprehensive testing and security scanning
 - Clean, modular codebase with comprehensive unit tests

 ---